dj-urg/AI-Dialogue-Insight-Extension/README.md

 3. A popup will appear showing the current page status
 4. Click "Export this chat to CSV"
 5. A CSV file will be downloaded named `claude_conversation_TIMESTAMP.csv`

+### Copilot

+1. Navigate to any Copilot conversation at https://copilot.microsoft.com/* or https://copilotstudio.microsoft.com/*
+2. Click the AI Chat Exporter icon in your browser toolbar
+3. A popup will appear showing the current page status
+4. Click "Export this chat to CSV"
+5. A CSV file will be downloaded named `copilot_conversation_TIMESTAMP.csv`

 ### CSV Format